Greece Moments Greece Moments

 Martyrs’ Village Drakia

-In countless serpentines, the road from Agria winds up to 500 meters in altitude and the first red roofs appear.
-The mountain village of Drakia is embedded in a lush green hilly landscape and even during our visit in August it was quiet here.
+The road from Agria winds up through countless hairpin bends to an altitude of 500 metres before the first red rooftops come into view.
+The mountain village of Drakia is nestled in a lush green hilly landscape, and even during our visit in August it was peacefully quiet.

 Drakia Pilion Volos